toomuchdesign/offside/README.md

 [ci-img]:                       https://travis-ci.org/toomuchdesign/offside.svg
 [ci]:                           https://travis-ci.org/toomuchdesign/offside

 **Offside.js** is a minimal JavaScript kit **without library dependencies** to push things off-canvas **using just class manipulation**.
-It's goal is to provide a super-lightweigth, efficient and customizable way of handling off-canvas menus/elements on modern website and web applications.
+It's goal is to provide a super-lightweight, efficient and customizable way of handling off-canvas menus/elements on modern website and web applications.

 **Offside.js** comes with its own default stylesheet which make use of **CSS 3D transform**, but **you can write your own CSS** hooking your style with Offside classes.
 This ensures **super flexibility** and completely **decouples Offside.js from your style/markup**.